ShaolinSarg/sbt-tddTracker/README.md

 | tddDetails | Returns the metrics for the current tdd session |
 | tddEnd     | Ends the current tdd session |

+> N.B.
+Once the TDD session is started, you need to run the tests.
+I would recommend using the `~testQuick` sbt task to continually run your tests automatically on save so the timings of the RGR cycles are as accurate as possible.

 tddStart
 --------